DianQK/Flix/README.md

 Look like good.

-Actually Flix support more build list view function, you can easily create a page with All kinds of linkage effects (such as Calendar Events, GitHub Signup).
+Actually Flix supports more build list view function, you can easily create a page with all kinds of linkage effects (such as Calendar Events, GitHub Signup).
-You can get more example from **Example Folder**.
+More example are available in the **Example Folder**.

 ## Contributing